Fatima1964/Currency-Website/README.md

 ## Dependencies

-The project uses the ExchangeRate API to fetch exchange rate data.
+The project uses the ExchangeRate Vhttps://www.exchangerate-api.com/ API to fetch exchange rate data.
 You need to obtain an API key to make it work.
 Replace the `apiKey` variable in `currency.js` with your own API key.
-Also logo was designed in Canva.
+Also logo was designed in Canva https://www.canva.com/.

 ```javascript
 const apiKey = 'your-api-key';